You’ve just bought a car you’d been dreaming of for a long time. Of course, you’ll want to know everything about its maintenance.

 4. Seamless work handover

 Employees leave, and with them goes everything they know.
-Encouraging people to create SOPs as they develop new procedures or improve the existing ones will help you preserve knowledge and transfer work effortlessly.
+Encouraging people to create SOPs as they develop new procedures or improve the existing ones will help you preserve institutional knowledge and transfer work effortlessly.

 5. Reduced errors